-8. Hygiene - Mouth Care
+- 8. Hygiene Mouth Care - a.
+Included in Task:

 Mouth care includes brushing teeth, flossing, use of mouthwash, denture care, or swabbing with a toothette.

 - b.
 Usual Frequency of Task: Up to three times daily. - c.
 Factors that Make Task Personal Care: